Middle Adriatic sailing route - National Parks I 7 days

 Kaprije island is located at 8 NM sailing SW from Šibenik, in the central area of the Šibenik archipelago with a population of nearly 150 people and a surface of 7.11 km2.
-The spirit of the Mediterranean devours the island.
-It locates far from the crowds.
+The Mediterranean atmosphere and the distance away from the crowds make a perfect oasis of peace and quiet.
 The only settlement on the island is village Kaprije on the west side of the island.
 Just like most of the islands in the Šibenik archipelago, Kaprije is as well car-free.

 The island was named after the Mediterranean plant caper whose green buds are used pickled.